China pays big to expand its clout along the new Silk Road

 “Of course it’s lovely to call it a Maritime Silk Road and talk about a lot of synergies, but in truth what really are the synergies between these ports?” said Jonathan Beard, head of ports and logistics at consultancy ICF International.

-Firms such as China Merchants Holdings, China Railway Construction Corp, Cosco Pacific and China Communications Construction Company have built or manage about 10 ports and have offered investment in at least five rail projects in Kyrgyzstan, Kenya and elsewhere.
+Firms such as China Merchants Holdings (0144.HK), China Railway Construction Corp (601186.SS), Cosco Pacific (1199.HK) and China Communications Construction Company (601800.SS) have built or manage about 10 ports and have offered investment in at least five rail projects in Kyrgyzstan, Kenya and elsewhere.

 China’s Exim Bank financed 85 percent of the cost of the $361 million first phase of Sri Lanka’s Hambantota Port, which was constructed by China Harbour Engineering.
 A Chinese-Turkish consortium led by China Railway Construction built the $4 billion Ankara-Istanbul high-speed rail line in Turkey.